- Dental Implants

-Dental implants are the closest available solution to natural teeth that a dentist can provide.
-Nowadays, there is no need to live without missing teeth as dental implants are considered the gold standard of care for restoring your smile.
+Dental implants are the closest available solution to natural teeth that a dental implant dentist can provide.
+Nowadays, there is no need to live with missing teeth as dental implants are considered the gold standard of care for restoring your smile.

 Dental implants can replace a single missing or damaged tooth, multiple teeth or a full arch of teeth.
 They also help stabilise full dentures in place, providing a better feel, form and function.

 Severe tooth loss can be devastating for patients, both physically and psychologically.
 Major tooth loss changes the way you chew and speak and can stop you from openly smiling.

 Speech relies on the proper positioning of your tongue, lips and teeth, so when teeth are missing, excess air passes between teeth creating a whistling sound or lisp.
 Nutrition and overall health are also affected when you’re unable to chew and digest food properly.

 Your jaw bone relies on teeth for stimulation and support, so when teeth are lost the jaw bone shrinks, resulting in a prematurely aged facial appearance.

 Tooth loss can occur for a number of reasons in adulthood and it can be devastating to experience.
 A tooth can be lost due to tooth decay, gum disease, dental injury or may have never formed in the mouth.